sergrt/tiny_rx/README.md

 [9780] triple 12
 ```

-Note that all [map thread] (from both subscriptions) are reported as one thread, all values output are reported as another thread, and all [filter thread] use different threads (up to 3)
+Note: all `[map thread]` outputs (from both subscriptions) come from a single thread, all value outputs come from another thread, and `[filter thread]` outputs are distributed across different threads (up to 3).

-Some other examples can be found in tests, which are more like snippets than usual unit-tests.
+Additional examples can be found in the tests, which are written more like usage snippets than traditional unit tests.